 The answer is

 a) Faster browsing speed.
-When the software starts a multi-folder
+When the software starts a sync task,

-file transfer, it first needs to catalogue the related remote server
+it first needs to catalogue the task related remote server folders.

+In other words, it asks for a directory listing for all relevant

 folders.
-In other words, it asks for a directory listing for all

-relevant folders.
-With directory information at hand, it can then
+With directory information at hand, it can then decide

-decide what files needs to be transferred.
-This browsing process
+what files have changed, and what needs to be transferred.
+This

-is necessary even when no files will be transferred.
-In multithreaded
+browsing process is necessary even when no files will be transferred.

-mode, many connections are requesting directory listings simultaneously,
+In multithreaded mode, many connections are requesting directory

-in parallel, greatly speeding up the initial browsing process.
+listings simultaneously, in parallel, greatly speeding up the initial

 b) Faster transfer speed.
 Each additional thread transfers data